streetturtle/awesome-wm-widgets/_tips/awesome-buttons.md

 ## Onclick action

 To perform some action when the button is clicked you need to handle press/release signal.
-The important part here is to properly handle the button which was used, otherwise the any click will trigger the function execution:
+The important part here is to properly handle the button which was used, otherwise any click will trigger the function execution:

 ```lua
 button_basic:connect_signal("button::press", function(c, _, _, button)